danielharrell/open-eyes-lect-2017-18/Open.md

 in other words, only in reference to another thing, namely that which represents, and this is himself.[^WWR]

-To press this line of thought, we could say that what we see as outside us, can only be seen at all so far as it lies inside us, in a relation to us that is given rather than gained.
-We may still wonder in that case why we see the world as outside us; but here we could borrow an argument from Kant.
-For take our experience of the world to be like our experience of space.
-On the one hand, we distinguish one part of space as *outside* another, and can occupy both parts in turn.
-In this respect, part by part, space forms a kind of outside for us, as we move from place to place.
-On the other hand, as a whole space also forms a kind of inside for us, despite our movement from place to place.
+On this line of thought, we could say that what we see outside us, is really inside us to be seen at all, in a relation to us that is given rather than gained.
+Or to put this less paradoxically, we could say that what we see outside us *part-by-part*, is inside us *as a whole* to be seen at all.
+And this wholeness is given rather than gained.

+We could elaborate on this through an analysis borrowed from Kant.
+For take our experience of the world, so far as it *seems* to lie outside us, to be an experience of space.

+- One meaning of "outside": we can move to it, like moving to what we see.

+- Another meaning of "outside": we can't move to it, because it is outside as a whole.

+(Need to clarify
+this by starting with sense of outside.)
+Yet space forms both a kind of outside for us, part by part; and a kind of inside for us, as a whole.
+For on the one hand, we distinguish one part of space as *outside* another, and can occupy both parts in turn, in a motion from place to place.
-For every part of space, even if outside every other part, is still *in* space, just as we occupy any part of it not merely *at* that place, but *in* it, and move not merely *across* space, but *through* it.
+Yet on the other hand, every part of space, even if outside every other part, is still *in* space, just as we occupy any part of it not merely *at* that place, but *in* it, and move not merely *across* space, but *through* it.

+Original paragraph:

 <!--Note, in below analysis, could bring out "part/whole"
 language more clearly.
 And connect to earlier paradox